judemenezesm4a1/ServianChallengeApp/README.md

 If terraform apply does not work the first time or completes with an error, please re-run the terraform apply command, this will fix the issue.

+6. Improvements
+There is a lot of room for improvement in the architecture.
+Given the resources, RDS can be deployed for database high availability.
+Route 53 can be configured for high availability.
+If extra control is required EC2 instance of choice can be deployed to host the frontend of the app.
+Lot of other architectures can be designed depending on the requirements and nature of the app.